Homotopy Theoretic and Categorical Models of Neural Information Networks: Gamma-spaces and Gamma networks

-\begin{prop} Let $\Gamma_\cC$ be the Gamma space associated to a category $\cC$, extended to an endofunctor of pointed simplicial sets.
-Let $G$ be an Erd\"os--R\'enyi graph $G=G(N,p)$, where $N=\# V(G(N,p))$ and $0<p<1$ is the probability with which edges are independently inserted. \begin{enumerate} \item Let $p=p(N)$ be a function of the form
+\begin{prop} Let $\Gamma_\cC$ be the Gamma-space associated to a category $\cC$, extended to an endofunctor of pointed simplicial sets.
+Let $G$ be an Erd\H{o}s--R\'enyi graph $G=G(N,p)$, where $N=\# V(G(N,p))$ and $0<p<1$ is the probability with which edges are independently inserted. \begin{enumerate} \item Let $p=p(N)$ be a function of the form

 where $\omega(N)\to \infty$.
-Then the simplicial set $\Gamma_\cC(K(G(N,p))$ is almost always $k$-connected. \item If $G(N,p)$ is such that $p^{k+1} N \to 0$ but $p^k N \to \infty$, then $\Gamma_\cC(\Sigma^n(K(G(N,p)))$ is almost always homotopy equivalent to the space $X_{k+n}$ of the spectrum of $\Gamma_\cC$. \end{enumerate} \end{prop}
+Then the simplicial set $\Gamma_\cC(K(G(N,p)))$ is almost always $k$-connected. \item If $G(N,p)$ is such that $p^{k+1} N \to 0$ but $p^k N \to \infty$, then $\Gamma_\cC(\Sigma^n(K(G(N,p))))$ is almost always homotopy equivalent to the space $X_{k+n}$ of the spectrum of $\Gamma_\cC$. \end{enumerate} \end{prop}